dougeby/IntuneDocs/intune/software-updates-ios.md

 ## Monitor iOS devices with older iOS versions
 <!-- 1352223 -->
 The **Out-of-date iOS Devices** report is available from the **Software updates** > **iOS Update Policies** blade.
-In the report, you can view a list of supervised iOS devices that were targeted by an iOS update policy and have available updates.
-For each device, you can view a status for why the device has not been automatically updated.

-The **Out-of-date iOS Devices** report is available from the **Software updates** > **iOS Update Policies** blade.
 In the report, you can view a list of supervised iOS devices that were targeted by an iOS update policy and could not be updated.
 For each device, you can view a status for why the device has not been automatically updated.